King County Metro fleet

-As of 2017, King County Metro operates the 10th largest fleet of buses in the United States, with a total of 1,540 buses.
+King County Metro is the local public transit operator in Seattle and King County, Washington, United States.
+As of 2019, Metro operates the seventh largest fleet of buses in the United States, with a total of 1,583 buses.
+The agency's buses traveled a total of 53 e6mi and transported over 123 million passengers in 2019.

-Upon taking over transit operations on January 1, 1973, Metro used buses acquired from predecessor agencies Seattle Transit System and the Metropolitan Transit Company, still painted in their original colors.
+Upon taking over transit operations on January 1, 1973, Metro used buses acquired from predecessor agencies Seattle Transit System and the Metropolitan Transit Corporation, still painted in their original colors.
 Metro acquired the 91-bus fleet of the Metropolitan Transit Company in December 1972 at a cost of $2.75 million.
 The first fleet of new 40 ft buses ordered by Metro arrived in June 1976, consisting of 145 diesel coaches manufactured by AM General.
 In 1978, Metro became the first large transit agency in North America to introduce articulated buses to its fleet, which required some bus stops to be rebuilt to accommodate 60 ft coaches.
 The fleet of 151 buses were manufactured by German maker MAN as part of a bulk order with other large U.S. transit agencies.

 Vehicle types

 In 1978, Metro was the first large transit agency to order high-capacity articulated buses (buses with a rotating joint).
 Today, King County Metro has one of the largest articulated fleets in North America (second only to MTA New York City Transit) and articulated buses account for about 42% of the agency's fleet.

-In 1979, the agency ordered some of the first wheelchair lift equipped coaches in the nation, promising a completely new level of independence for disabled residents.
-Early lifts were severely flawed, but by the mid-1980s the lifts were generally reliable and were ordered on all new buses.
-Metro's entire fleet has been wheelchair-accessible since 1999.
+In 1979, the agency ordered some of the first coaches in the U.S. equipped with wheelchair lifts to provide accessibility for disabled passengers.
+Early lifts often became stuck and had a very short platform, which was replaced by more reliable models in the 1980s.
+Metro's entire fleet became wheelchair-accessible in 1999.

 Metro was reluctant to adopt low-floor buses, not buying any until 2003.
 Low-floor coaches have slightly reduced seating capacity (because the wheelwells intrude further into the passenger compartment) which may have been a concern.
 Whatever the reason for the delay, Metro has now embraced low-floor buses and all new fleet additions since 2003 have been low-floor and the last high-floor buses were retired in March 2020.